+2004 Ensure the Enterprises comply with applicable laws, regulations and directives, including corporate responsibility and disclosure.

 2003 Ensure the Enterprises comply with applicable laws, regulations and directives.

-2002 Ensure the Enterprises comply with applicable laws, regulations and directives.
-(FY 2002 Performance Goal 2.6).
+(FY 2003 Performance Goal 1.4)

+2002 No instances of violation.

 2001 No instances of violation.

 2000 No instances of violation.

 1999 No instances of violation.